Compare Oak Trimming Quotes Now

-Dropping acorns on your car.
+Dropping acorns in your car.

-As a general rule of thumb you should not prune any more than 25% of the trees canopy in one go, but before you trim make sure you have a clear objective to communicate to your tree cutting service.
+As a general rule of thumb, you should not prune any more than 25% of the trees canopy in one go, but before you trim make sure you have a clear objective to communicate to your tree cutting service.

-What you are doing when pruning is essentially taking away your trees ability to feed itself through photosynthesis.
+What you are doing when pruning is essentially taking away your tree’s ability to feed itself through photosynthesis.
 This can be positive for the tree as it will spur on new growth, but prune too much and it can have the opposite effect.